PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-12 04:58:45
+Last updated: 2024-04-12 04:59:52
-Random Quote: I'm just saying, love is a million things. - Maddy Perez
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson